Куда я попал?

 Indicator Removal: Удаление файлов

 Adversaries may delete files left behind by the actions of their intrusion activity.
 Malware, tools, or other non-native files dropped or created on a system by an adversary (ex: Ingress Tool Transfer) may leave traces to indicate to what was done within a network and how.
 Removal of these files can occur during an intrusion, or as part of a post-intrusion process to minimize the adversary's footprint.
-There are tools available from the host operating system to perform cleanup, but adversaries may use other tools as well.(Citation: Microsoft SDelete July 2016) Examples of built-in Command and Scripting Interpreter functions include del on Windows and rm or unlink on Linux and macOS.
+There are tools available from the host operating system to perform cleanup, but adversaries may use other tools as well.(Citation: Microsoft SDelete July 2016) Examples of built-in Command and Scripting Interpreter functions include del on Windows, rm or unlink on Linux and macOS, and `rm` on ESXi.

 ID: T1070.004